 The fashion industry is responsible for 8% of carbon emissions because supply chains pump loads of water to irrigate cotton plantations, use oil-based pesticides, and other methods that increase pollution.
-All of this happens because of the overproduction by the fast fashion industry.
+All of this happens because of overproduction by the fast fashion industry.
 As such, what are the alternatives to fast fashion?

-Most successful fast fashion brands use influencers and other marketing means to sell their products at meager prices while producing new clothing every two weeks.
+Most successful fast fashion brands use influencers, and other marketing means to sell their products at meager prices while producing new clothing every two weeks.
 This all comes at a considerable cost to the lives of the workers and the environment.
 We cannot ignore the environmental impact of the clothes, shoes, and products these companies churn out.

-There is an increase in the awareness of how fast fashion clothing manufacture and production causes pollution.
+There is an increase in awareness of how fast fashion clothing manufacturing and production causes pollution.
 As a result, more clothing companies find themselves forced by consumer preference or voluntarily changing their ways.
 However, it can prove difficult to tell if these brands are making fundamental changes or merely marketing their clothing items as eco-friendly to make money.

 It's easier, however, to spot the polluting fast fashion brands, which we explore in this article.
 We will also discuss how changing your shopping habits can help you shop sustainably.
 Here are some tips that will help you avoid supporting the business practices of polluters: